Odysseum04/epub-gpt-translation/README.md

 When you finished putting the Openai api key inside config.yaml.example, create a new terminal inside visual studio code.
-Use ctrl + shift + p or click on command bar in the upper area of visual studio code and type "environement" to create a new venv environement.
+Use ctrl + shift + p or click on command bar in the upper area of visual studio code and type "create environment" to create a new venv environment.

 When you finished putting the Openai api key inside config.yaml.example, create a new terminal inside visual studio code.